SynDAiTE: Synthetic Data for AI Trustworthiness and Evolution

 Topics

-SynDAiTE welcomes contributions on all topics related to (e.g., finance, business, basic sciences, construction computational advertising, IoT, etc.) and independent of data types such as (e.g., networks, graphs, logs, spatiotemporal, multimedia, time series, genomic sequences, and streaming data.):
+SynDAiTE welcomes contributions on the use of synthetic data on all topics below, independent of the application domain (e.g., health, finance, business, basic sciences, construction computational advertising, IoT, etc.) and of data types (e.g., networks, graphs, logs, spatiotemporal, multimedia, time series, genomic sequences, and streaming data.):

 Registration and Presentation Policy